Textile Design BA (Hons)

 Global Contexts (80 credits)

 This unit will enable you to expand your specialist textiles knowledge and skills in both traditional techniques and innovative practices, building your portfolio for industry engagement.
 The year is characterised by communication, collaboration and professional practice, by working on industry-facing design briefs, with work completed for an external client, partner, competition or exhibition.
 You’ll be encouraged to take creative risks, work with a range of processes, and take part in advanced workshops in applications of digital tools for design, manufacture, and communication.
 You’ll research and explore relevant contemporary global concepts and strategies to underpin your understanding of contemporary issues in the creative industries.
 You’ll develop an understanding of the need to conduct market research and develop a greater awareness of using trend information as part of your design process, designing for products and collections across materials and applications.
+Personal professional planning is supported through workshops and set tasks to prepare you for industry engagement.

 80 credits